run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/about-4biz/release-notes/helium.md

 ### Comments Review

-In version 8.0.0.0 CITSmart allows the evaluation and publication of written comments about a knowledge.
+In version 8.0.0.0 4biz allows the evaluation and publication of written comments about a knowledge.

 For further information, see [Comments Review][8]

 ### Access to the knowledge base of external users

-We innovate the way of access to the knowledge base for users who don't have login to the CITSmart tool.
+We innovate the way of access to the knowledge base for users who don't have login to the 4biz tool.

 In version 8.0.0.0 knowledge with permission of visualization can be accessed by the community in general, just have the link of access.